-Last Updated on January 1, 2024 by lindseymahoney
+Last Updated on July 11, 2024 by lindseymahoney

+I have tackled many home renovation projects in my day, but painting the basement ceiling black was the most physically taxing DIY yet.
 Don’t get me wrong, it was totally worth it for the look and the money saved, but it was exhausting!
-In total, it took me 10-12 hours to paint about 1,500 square feet of our basement ceiling.

 Our basement ceiling went from looking like this: